To bulk means to gain bodyweight with the primary goal of gaining muscle.

 The importance of each of these increases as we advance with our training and get closer to our genetic potential.
 See my free nutrition setup guide for more.

-PART 2: HOW QUICKLY WE CAN EXPECT TO GAIN MUSCLE As We Bulk
+PART 2: HOW QUICKLY WE CAN EXPECT TO GAIN MUSCLE WHEN BULKING UP

 By categorizing our training advancement, we can get a reasonable estimate of the amount of muscle we can hope/expect to gain per month.
 This is useful to know when setting calorie intake and body weight gain targets so that we avoid gaining too quickly (and thus putting on an unnecessary amount of fat), or gaining more slowly than we otherwise could have.